carlsonad/vscode-mssql_wiki/customize-shortcuts.md

                             "when": "editorTextFocus && editorLangId == 'sql'" }
 ]
 ```

+6. Save keybindings.json file and try the new shortcut.

 > Note that you may override the shortcut for another command.
 For example, F5 is Launch command in the debugging session.
 Choose a keybinding with this consideration.